vegaprotocol/vega.xyz/README.md

 ## Deploying
 The site is automatically deployed when files change in `master`.

-# Notes for tunrning this in to a production website
+# Notes for turning this in to a production website
 - The templates are slightly messed up, so the header menu is actually rendered in the `<head>` tag
 - Only minimal effort has been put in to responsiveness
-- The CSS of the inner pages is very basic.
-The right hand navigation style is bad.
-The text is probably too wide
-- The grid of links on the homepage can overlap at screen sizes, handles wrapping poorly and is generally not great
-- A dark theme would be nice, but is not essential
 - Titles, meta descriptions and open graph/twitter meta tags are missing
-- ethereum.org has provided us with inspiration, but the current layout and style is uncomfortably close, so this needs to change a bit